A NEW YORK TIMES BESTSELLER!

 bestseller, and Another Brooklyn

 , a 2016 National Book Award finalist.
 Born in Columbus, Ohio, Jacqueline grew up in Greenville, South Carolina, and Brooklyn, New York, and graduated from college with a B.A. in English.
-She is the author of dozens of award-winning books for young adults, middle graders, and children; among her many accolades, she is a four-time Newbery Honor winner, a four-time National Book Award finalist, and a three-time Coretta Scott King Award winner.
-Her books include Coretta Scott King Award winner Before the Ever After; New York Times
+She is the author of dozens of award-winning books for young adults, middle graders, and children; among her many accolades, she is a four-time Newbery Honor winner, a four-time National Book Award finalist, and a two-time Coretta Scott King Award winner.
+Her books include New York Times

 bestsellers The Day You Begin